Mental Disorders: Understanding their Complexity and Impact

 How it works

-The DSM-IV and the DSM-V have been criticized for creating too many diagnostic categories between psychopathology and normal psychological phenomena.
-Both emphasize the difficulties of drawing a precise distinction between normality and psychopathology.
-The DSM-IV defines mental disorders as A) a clinically significant behavioral or psychological syndrome or pattern that occurs in an individual, B) is associated with present distress or disability or with a significantly increased risk of suffering death, pain, disability, or an important loss of freedom, C) must not be merely an expectable and culturally sanctioned response to a particular event, D) a manifestation of a behavioral, psychological, or biological dysfunction in the individual, and E) neither deviant behavior nor conflicts that are primarily between the individual and society are mental disorders unless the deviance or conflict is a symptom of a dysfunction in the individual.
+The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV), and its successor, the Fifth Edition (DSM-V), have faced criticism for creating an excessive number of diagnostic categories that blur the line between psychopathology and normal psychological phenomena.
+Both manuals emphasize the inherent challenges in distinguishing normality from psychopathology.
+The DSM-IV defines mental disorders as: A) a clinically significant behavioral or psychological syndrome or pattern occurring in an individual; B) associated with distress, disability, or a significantly increased risk of suffering death, pain, disability, or important loss of freedom; C) not merely an expectable and culturally sanctioned response to a particular event; D) a manifestation of behavioral, psychological, or biological dysfunction; and E) not solely deviant behavior or conflicts primarily between the individual and society, unless symptomatic of a dysfunction in the individual.

 Need a custom essay on the same topic?